Knowledge Graph Based Synthetic Corpus Generation for Knowledge-Enhanced Language Model Pre-training: Knowledge Enhanced LMs

-In this section, we showcase an application of the generated synthetic KELM Corpus.
-Language models are trained on large natural text corpora such as Wikipedia or common crawl.
-KGs are a rich source of factual information that can serve as additional succint informatopm.
-However, the different structure of text and KGs make it hard to integrate the two.
-We propose verbalization of KGs as a simple method to incorporate KGs into pre-training.
-Specifically, we augment an existing model with the KELM corpus and show gains on LAMA knowledge probe and open domain QA.
-We also perform experiments where we integrate raw triples instead of verbalized KG to confirm the benefits of verbalization.
+In this section, we showcase an application of the generated \kelm{} Corpus as a way to integrate KGs into natural text corpora for pre-training language models (LMs).
+We choose REALM \cite{guu2020realm} as a representative of the recently introduced family of retrieval language models and therefore we expect our work to be equally applicable to other such language models.
+We show gains on LAMA knowledge probe and open domain QA with augmentation.
+We also perform experiments where we integrate raw Wikidata triples instead of \kelm{} corpus to confirm the effectiveness of verbalization.